 The lining of the Down Sweater Hoody is smooth so can easily slide over other layers.
 This is very useful if you have to take it on and off throughout your trip as the weather and temperature change.

 The Patagonia Hi Loft Down Hoody also has a 100% recycled polyester ripstop shell.
 Its insulation is slightly different though as it uses 600-fill-power 100% recycled down.
 The recycled down is duck and goose down that has been reclaimed from down products.
-Patagonia are known for being a brand that cares about the environment.
+Patagonia is known for being a brand that cares about the environment.
 Using recycled materials like this is part of their commitment to sustainability.

 Having a smooth lining, just like the original Down Sweater makes it just as easy to put on and take off even if you have a couple of layers underneath.